RoninTech/CarryOnRoundTheWorld/content/travels/Darwin-to-Melbourne-2023.md

   <a style="display:inline-block;text-decoration:none;color: grey;" href="https://photos.google.com/share/AF1QipPnIRnu2KIC57gotYwHUOX1Z-9wEmPmfSHiYOzfW_cOwFSBUQFzu9t3wbtrZd9wuQ/photo/AF1QipOyzpvZ6__WXE1PkjIXYagH-dy4g8cNM4EhYESo?key=a052a3R1amJLbVN6WFZyRVFwVmY2V2pLZ1lUcVNn" target="_blank"><img loading="lazy" src="https://lh3.googleusercontent.com/pw/AP1GczOI4cKyJkJZjbG22Nmz2xI9jS9BBmXPO_m8k0H6Xw9DKQuuaZmX9t38tGj277q5sPOKioCl7guTh6yBgaEML6U_eRBwpNMs6GMd28-Ol5-XfEpzqxao6cJByo-2F_QKCGpwqARsBxaGUvpjmJcbsPmfDQ=w1243-h932-s-no?authuser=0" width="370" /><div>Helen for scale</div></a>
  </div>

 We made plans for the next day, a walk through the waterfront precinct and the [Darwin Military Museum](https://www.darwinmilitarymuseum.au/).
+It was nice to walk and there was a decent breeze at the waterfront so it wasn’t crazy hot.
 Our fridge managed to freeze the carrots so we stopped by a pasture on the way to the military museum to feed the horses.
-It was nice to walk and there was a decent breeze so it wasn’t crazy hot by the waterfront.
-The military complex was huge so we didn't see it all.
+The military complex was huge and didn't have such a great breeze so it was too hot to see it all.
 We gave ourselves a day to relax, do laundry and get sorted.
 Gotta to say between the sun, heat and wind it’s probably the quickest our laundry dried the whole trip!
 We talked to staff about the best stops along the way.
 We were advised that there were more fires in the area so skip Litchfield and Tennant Creek, just head over to Wongaling.
 We had to move our last night and ended up in a quiet corner away from the lights so we sat out and watched the stars, which were great.

 </br>
 <div style="text-align: center">